Wuodan/llm-aggregator/doc/task/04/TASK.md

 Quick ideas for this:

 - config: add path for custom folder to serve static content from other paths on the OS
-- config: add boolean flag to serve no static content at at all (might not be needed if we can put current static content path in config)
+- config: add boolean flag to serve no static content at all (might not be needed if we can put current static content path in config)
 - When the app serves no static UI, the user can easily use the REST endpoints to load data into his own frontend